chainguard-dev/edu/content/chainguard/chainguard-images/reference/postgres/getting-started-postgres/index.md

 We encourage you to check out [the application code on GitHub](https://github.com/chainguard-dev/edu-images-demos/tree/main/postgres) to better understand how this application works, but we'll provide a brief overview here.

-This demo creates a LEPP (Linux, (E)Nginx, PostgreSQL and PHP-FPM) environment based on Wolfi Chainguard Images.
+This demo creates a LEPP (Linux, (E)NGINX, PostgreSQL and PHP-FPM) environment based on Wolfi Chainguard Images.
 We will use Docker Compose to bring up the environment, which will spin up three containers: an `app` container, a `postgres` container, and an `nginx` container.
 These will run as services.

 Once the environment is up, you can visit the demo in your web browser.
 The `index.php` file contains code that does the following: